Paradoxdruid/eso-guides/index.md

 ## Changelog

+* 2025-05-15: Fixed Tank mentions of required Runic Sunder.
+Added note that Beam arcs can slot spear for increased crit damage.
 * 2025-05-14: Adjusted Healer roles and sets to reflect the ability to spam Barrier and maximize Major Slayer uptimes.
 Swapped Tank sets for Sax and no TT.
 * 2025-05-13: Added Buff calculations to explain why certain sets aren't needed; added explanation of Yolnakriin meta.
 Changed skill layouts to table form to include notes.
 * 2025-05-12: Moved Glacial Colossus to SPC Healer; kept Reaving Blows CP requirement only for vAS; revised MT and OT lines to move Winter's Embrace to MT and add Siphoning to OT